gura-lang/gura-lang.github.io/documents/Template-Engine.md

     Hello gura World

-As the content of the block is an ordinary script, it can contain any number and any types of expressions including variable assignments and function calls.
+As the content of the embedded script is an ordinary script, it can contain any number and any types of expressions including variable assignments and function calls.